NieneB/InternshipReport/index.md

 From: (“volkscultuur,”)

 Categories 1,2 and 3 are tangible substances while category 4 is intangible heritage.
 UNESCO introduces the concept of intangible heritage data in 2003, to safeguard the importance of intangible cultural heritage and distinct it form tangible heritage and natural heritage. (“UNESCO Culture Sector - Intangible Heritage - 2003 Convention :,”)

-The Convention of UNESCO introduces five domains of ICH The boundaries between those domains are extremely fluid.:

-1. Oral traditions and expressions including language as a vehicle of the ICH.
-2. Performing arts (dance, music, theater).
-3. Social practices, rituals and festive events.
-4. Knowledge and practices concerning nature and the universe.
-5. Traditional craftsmanship, meaning the skills and knowledge involved rather than the craft product itself.

-In the scope of the H&L project this research will focus on the connection of place and time in intangible cultural heritage.
-ICH can be shortly explained as all traditions and rituals of normal life, which gives people a sense of identity and continuity.
+Intangible cultural heritage  can be shortly explained as all traditions and rituals of normal life, which gives people a sense of identity and continuity.
 ICH is transmitted from generation to generation and can be constantly recreated by communities due to interaction with their environment. (“UNESCO Culture Sector - Intangible Heritage - 2003 Convention :,”; Zeijden, 2011)
 Intangible heritage is strongly depended on the features of space and influenced by the space.
 Of course these traditions, habits , etc., have a place where they take place.
 Or they are about a place, have a spreading, an origin, a continuation, can cover multiple places, through time.
 (Karavia & Georgopoulos, 2013)

 This applies also for the field-names in Drenthe, which is oral living heritage.
 Originated with a strong influence of the direct environment it exists in.